 Rewriting the spin Hamiltonian in terms of Eq.
 (4), the resulting fermionic model is treated within the standard FRG framework for interacting fermion systems [76-78].
-A somewhat unusual situation arises here because the system is purely quartic in the fermions, without any quadratic kinetic terms that could be used as a noninteracting starting point in a perturbative expansion.
-Within FRG, this situation is addressed by summing up infinite order diagrammatic contributions in different interaction channels as well as accounting for vertex corrections between them.
-Particularly, as will be explained in more detail below, the summation is such that in the large-S limit and the large-N limit, where N generalizes the spin symmetry group from SU(2) to SU(N), the leading diagrammatic contributions in 1/S and 1/N are both treated exactly [79].
-As a consequence, classical magnetically ordered states (typically favored at large-S) and nonmagnetic spin liquids or dimerized states (as obtained at large-N [80] may both be described within the same methodological framework.
+A somewhat unusual situation arises here: the system is purely quartic in the fermions without any quadratic kinetic terms that could be used as a noninteracting starting point in a perturbative expansion.
+Within FRG, this situation is addressed by summing up infinite-order diagrammatic contributions in different interaction channels as well as accounting for vertex corrections between them.
+Particularly, as explained in more detail below, the summation is such that, in the large-S and the large-N limits, where Ngeneralizes the spin symmetry group from SU(2) to SU(N), the leading diagrammatic contributions in 1/S and 1/Nare both treated exactly [79].
+As a consequence, classical magnetically ordered states (typically favored at large S) and nonmagnetic spin liquids or dimerized states (as obtained at large N) [80] may both be described within the same methodological framework.